Noah's Ark (1928 film)

 Noah's Ark is a 1928 American part-talkie epic disaster film directed by Michael Curtiz and starring Dolores Costello and George O'Brien.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The story is by Darryl F. Zanuck.
-The film was released by the Warner Bros. studio.
+The film was released by Warner Bros.
+Pictures.
 Most scenes are silent with a synchronized music score and sound effects, in particular the biblical ones, while some scenes have dialogue.